 Posted on March 16, 2012 by Richard Dominach

 Users should also consider the benefits of hardware based remote access, such as KVM-over-IP switches, which provide “out-of-band” access that does not rely on “software” running on the remote server.
-Out-of-band access can be more secure, provide access even when the server’s OS or network is not working, and provide a wider range of user cases including BIOS level access and remote booting.
-A higher level of manageability can be achieved through centralized permissions, authentication and logging.
+Out-of-band access can be more secure, provide access even when the server’s OS or network is not working, and provide a wider range of use cases including BIOS-level access and remote booting.
+A higher level of manageability can be achieved through centralized permissions, authentication, and logging.
 And as the KVM switch does not rely on software running on the remote servers, there is never a need to patch hundreds or thousands of servers.

 With 24x7 reliability required for today’s IT infrastructure, remote access is an absolute necessity.
-These recent articles illustrate the dangers with software-based approaches and the need to seriously examine your remote access usage to implement a secure, productive and manageable remote access solution.
+These recent articles illustrate the dangers of software-based approaches and the need to seriously examine your remote access users to implement a secure, productive, and manageable remote access solution.